Contributing to the UN Sustainable Development Goals

 The Global Context

-At McDonald’s, we believe we have a responsibility to be part of the solution to this global issue.
+We believe we have a responsibility to be part of the solution to this global issue.
 We are embracing the unique opportunity we have – as a brand of global scale – to mobilize the entire McDonald’s System to act now and be a catalyst of change across the world.
 Climate change has the potential to pose risks to the resilience of our food supply and to the communities where we source and operate.
-While taking action on climate change is challenging and requires investment, collaboration and innovation, we recognize the importance this collective action holds to ensure a brighter, better world for the future.

 Find out more about SDG 13 on the UN SDGs website.